The number one reason why succulents die is overwatering. If you’re facing that as well, it’s essential to learn How to Save an Overwatered Succulent.

 A Tip: Once you repot the overwatered succulent, don’t hurry to water it again and keep the new growing medium dry.
 Wait for 2-3 more days and then water it.

 Well, it may sound illogical to keep the overwatered succulent away from sunlight but it is going to work in the plant’s favor.
 As your rotting plant is already struggling and is under stress due to excess water, harsh direct sunlight, especially in the afternoon, can increase the problem.

 Most succulent varieties need partial, filtered sunlight or dappled shade; hence avoid direct sunlight at this time.
 Also, avoid placing the plant in a damp area either.
 A dry place where it can get a lot of bright and dappled light will be the best.

 This part is essential; otherwise, you will face the same issue again.
 Improve the drainage by taking a pot with proper drainage holes at the bottom.

 It will allow the excess water to drain, preventing the roots from sitting in excess water.

 4. Use Fresh Soil

-You are not required to change the soil completely if you have used a proper succulent mix.
+You don’t need to change the soil completely (but it’s better if you do) if you have used a proper succulent mix.
 Just scoop out the affected soil and replace it with the fresh one.

 If you have planted your succulent in the general potting soil, replace it with a well-drained one.
 Prepare it by taking three parts potting mix, two parts poultry grit or sand, and one part perlite or pumice.